-Ben is an old friend who now works in the film and television industry.
-As we sat on a park bench with our cups of nun chai he said, ‘Okay, now give me the spiel’.
-I said there was no ‘spiel’.
-I said there was no common format or set of rules that governed how we did this.
+Ben is an old friend from school who now works in the film and television industry.
+As we sat on a park bench with our cups of nun chai he looked at me and said, “Okay, now give me the spiel”.
+I said plainly that there was no ‘spiel’.
+There was no format or set of rules that governed how we did this.
 We simply had to move together through this conversation with the cups of nun chai from Kashmir.

-Late last year a small article in Greater Kashmir reported that Tufail’s father, Ashraf Matoo, would be seeking asylum outside India if justice was not delivered for his son’s death.
-Ashraf Matoo was in the process of approaching human rights organizations and he complained that the police investigation was moving at a snail’s pace.
+Late in 2010, a small article in Greater Kashmir reported that Tufail’s father, Ashraf Matoo, would be seeking asylum outside India if justice was not delivered for his son’s death.
+Ashraf Matoo was in the process of approaching human rights organisations and he complained that the police investigation was moving at a ‘snail’s pace’.
 He said he felt threatened by security agencies and feared for the safety of his family.
 He said he had been told to keep quiet and was being coerced into dropping the charges and accepting state compensation.
 At the end of the article there was a single remark from the state authorities responsible for Tufail’s death.
 The newspaper report read:

 SP North of city, Showkat Shah said, “There is no threat,” adding, “The family is playing politics.
 They are being exploited by separatists for their nefarious designs.
 There is no security agency threatening them.”